 Firstly, our Heads of House meet with new students and families before the start of the school year to allow them the opportunity to become familiar with their surroundings and ask questions about their new school.
-We have placed significant time allocations in the first week of the school year for all students to spend time with their Mentors, as they develop plans and goals for the year ahead.
+We have spent significant time planning the first week of the school year to ensure students will spend time with their Mentors, as they develop plans and goals for the year ahead.
 Student buddies are allocated for our new students in older year groups, and our Year 7 students meet their teachers at a central location and are escorted to each lesson.
-This all comes off the back of a significant amount of communication, correspondence and guidance from our Enrolments Team, who have been the main link for families up until the school year begins.
+This results from a significant amount of communication, correspondence and guidance from our Enrolments team, who have been the main link for families up until the school year begins.

-Our first week back in the Senior School is a special one as it includes a number of important traditions and rituals for new and existing students, that although they may be either exciting or daunting in this first instance, will soon become part of their daily life in the School.
-New students in all years are presented in House groups in the DLD before a very heart-warming welcome service in the Chapel.
-The remainder of their first day is a mix of formal academic time, enabling the students to get some ‘rubber on the road’ in terms of becoming familiar with the logistics of learning (teachers, classrooms, learning resources, labs and log-ins), and a welcome morning tea in each House to enable the seeds of relationships to be planted as the students mingle with their new housemates, young and old.
+Our first week of the school year is a special one as it includes a number of important traditions and rituals for new and existing students.
+Although these events may be either exciting or daunting in this first instance, they will soon become part of daily life in the School.
+New students in all years are presented in House groups in the David Lawe Davies Centre before a very heart-warming welcome service in the Chapel.
+The remainder of their first day is a mix of formal academic time, enabling students to get some ‘rubber on the road’ in terms of becoming familiar with the logistics of learning (teachers, classrooms, learning resources, labs and log-ins), and a welcome morning tea in each House to enable the seeds of relationships to be planted as the students mingle with their new housemates, young and old.

 At Guildford Grammar we understand how daunting the transition can be for students, the emotional element to the process and the unfamiliarity that change brings.
 We believe that with the right guidance, friendly people and mapped processes, we can ensure the start of high school life lays the foundation for a happy and healthy journey through the final years of schooling.
 Guildford Grammar School’s robust pastoral care network means that you child will receive the care they need during the transition to high school and beyond.